Azure/azure-powershell/src/Orbital/docs/New-AzOrbitalContactProfile.md

 ```

 ### -EventHubUri
-The URI of the Event Hub used for telemetry
+ARM resource identifier of the Event Hub used for telemetry.
+Requires granting Orbital Resource Provider the rights to send telemetry into the hub.

 ```yaml
 Type: System.String